Last updated on 2023-06-27

 8.2.6 Power Management

 In some cases, solar charging may vary throughout the year with seasonal canopy cover changes as well as other canopy cover changes (e.g., fallen trees, growth of vegetation).
-Reposition the solar panel to receive better sun exposure.
-In extreme cases DIY methods can be used to place solar panels and/or the logger box itself in locations that will provide adequate solar coverage (e.g., placing solar panel high above vegetation and separate from the logger box).
+Reposition the solar panel direction to receive better sun exposure depending on the time of year.

 Basic rule of thumb to follow when monitoring your online battery voltage: